 Step Three: Choosing a Builder

 This is where the real headaches start.
 Picking the right builder is the most important decision you’ll make, so find a reputable builder.
-Check the candidates’ permits history by going to Kukun’s Pro Factsheets and search for their name.
+Check the candidates’ permits history by going to Kukun’s Pro Factsheets.
 You check how many homes they have done, the types of homes they have worked on and the size of projects they’ve dealt with.
 You can also check their online reputations on their Kukun profiles to see what other folks have been saying about them.
 Once you identify which ones you like and take a note of their permits history, you should ask the builder if you can talk to the owners of those homes and if they can make an intro.
 The basic rule is to only hire a builder who has solid references.
-The rest should fall in place.
+The rest should fall into place.

 Select at least three builders and get them to give you bids.
 We highly suggest you use Kukun’s smart quote system to ensure you get standard, comparable bids so you can choose a winner on even grounds.